 How the Inflation Reduction Act could impact the Mississippi River

-The Inflation Reduction Act includes substantial funding for climate-friendly agriculture, provisions which could be a boon for clean-water crops and the health of the Mississippi River.
+The Inflation Reduction Act includes substantial funding for climate-friendly agriculture, provisions that could be a boon for clean-water crops and the health of the Mississippi River.
 (Photo by David Wheaton for FMR)

 By now, you've seen the headlines.
 A stunning compromise on the Inflation Reduction Act of 2022 sets the stage for nearly $370 billion in new spending on climate change and energy security programs over the next 10 years.